collective/collective.formcriteria/collective/formcriteria/README.txt

 =======================

 This package extends the Products.ATContentTypes.criteria types to create a search forms.
-If any of the criterion fields are selected in the criterion's "Form Fields" field, then those fields will be rendered on the search form.
+Specifically, any criterion fields which are selected in each criterion's "Form Fields", then those fields will be rendered on the search form.
+The values set on the criteria edit form become the default values on the search form.
+Search terms submitted through the search form supplement any criteria not on the search form.
+IOW, criteria not appearing on the form become the base query built into the search form.

-A new "Search Form" display layout is provided that renders the search form fully expanded and the collection body text but no results.
-When this layout is used, the search form will display results using the layout specified in the "Form Results Layout" collection field.
+A new "Search Form" display layout is provided that renders the search form and the collection body text but no results.
+The search form on this layout will display results using the layout specified in the "Form Results Layout" field of the collection's edit form.

-Otherwise the search form always displays results using the layout it was rendered on and always starts out collapsed.
-In this way, the collection creator can determine whether the collection should have a default view of just the search form or should use a results listing as a default view.
-Likewise, users of the collection can use any collection layout to view results and can modify their search terms easily by expanding the search form.
+The search form can also be rendered in a portlet assigned in the context of a collection.
+The portlet will not render on the search form view or the criteria edit form but will render on any collections results layout.

-Users can use the form to submit criteria to supplement any search criteria in the topic.
-Values entered on the criteria tab for the topic become the default values on the form.
+Thus the collection can use either the search form or a results listing as the display layout.
+Users can initiate searches using either the form or the portlet.
+The portlet also reflects any submitted search terms and thus provides a convenient way for users to refine their searches.

 Multiple sort criteria can also be added that will render user selectable sort links on the batch macro.
 See collective/formcriteria/criteria/sort.txt for more details.

 Also provided is an alternative display layout that uses the folder contents table and can still display the search form viewlet.
+This layout is not yet fully functional but provides the basis for some very rich site admin functionality.

 Form Criteria
 =============